 Customer research was probably part of your design process.
 This might mean research reports from third-parties, formal user research sessions, customer feedback, analytics, surveys, anecdotes from the call center or sales team, etc. You used this research to generate some model of the customer and their needs, which in turn informed design and functionality decisions that resulted in the product you launched.

-Now that your product is live – part of you will want to sit back and watch your perfectly executed vision perform.
+Now that your product is live, part of you will want to sit back and watch your perfectly executed vision perform.
 But you aren’t done yet!
 User research can be hugely helpful after launch.
 And if you didn’t get to do research pre-launch – now is your chance!
 User research can help you make decisions, groom your backlog, identify performance issues, and more.
-Let’s look at some of the situations user research can help you now.

 It’s more than likely that you couldn’t get to everything you wanted to with your initial MVP launch.
 Now that your product is live, it is relatively easy to ask your users what they think of various new initiatives you are planning to roll out, again by intercepting them from your site traffic and engaging them in a research session.
 Users can help you evaluate whether new functionality you want to roll out is usable and appealing.
 There may be several pieces of functionality that different members of your team are convinced are absolutely necessary and must be deployed next.
 How do you choose between them?
 Put the alternatives in front of your users and see which performs better.
 User research can be a great tie-breaker and drive team alignment on priorities.